omarkmu/pz-omichat/docs/sandbox-options.md

 ### RangeWhisper
 `default → 3, minimum → 1, maximum → 30`

-The maximum distance between players for local `/whisper` messages to be visible.
+The maximum distance between players for local [`/whisper`](#chatformatwhisper)  messages to be visible.
-This applies to the local [`/whisper`](#chatformatwhisper) chat, not the default whisper chat.
+This does not apply to the default whisper chat.

 ### RangeYell
 `default → 60, minimum → 1, maximum → 60`